Fat Bike Tire Pressure 101: How to Select the Correct Air Pressure for Fat Biking

 Fat Biking Accessories and Apparel - Fat Bike Asinine Store

-First, there’s a huge difference between having tubes in your tires or going tubeless.
-Believe it or not the giant tubes help to support the sidewalls of the tire a bit.
-Fat bike tire tubes are very durable compared to regular size mountain bike and don’t seem to be effected by "snake bite" style punctures.
-You’ll notice the difference if you go from tubes to tubeless when airing up your tires.
-It seems that tubeless tires need a little more air pressure to keep shape.
+The giant tubes inside the tires help to support the sidewalls.
+Fat bike tire tubes are very durable compared to regular size mountain bikes.
+They don’t seem to be effected by "snake bite" style punctures from low air pressure like a normal sized bike does.
+I recommend that you setup your tires tubeless.
+It'll cut a little weight from your fat bike.
+You’ll notice the difference if you go from tubes to tubeless when airing up your tires too.

 I have gone over unpacked snow and loose sand with 1-3 psi.
-While you can ride over anything like that with super low tire pressure, the rolling resistance is almost 100%.
+While you can ride over almost anything with super low tire pressure, but the rolling resistance is almost 100%.
 Meaning every pedal stroke only moves you a short distance before you come to a full stop.
 Not too fun, but great for exercise and training.

 I recommend that you purchase an air pressure gage that is designed for low pressure.
 Here’s the reliable one I use and recommend as it's small and packable.
 Meiser Presta It’s very portable and gives readings for fat bikes and mountain bikes up to 30 psi.
 It’s designed to fit a Presta valve.
-With a gage like this you can really hone in tire pressure for fat bikes.
-12 psi in the fat bike world is actually pretty high believe it or not.
-Couple this gage with a small handheld air pump and you can experiment while out on the trail (of course the small size pump will take a little extra effort to inflate fat bike tires).
+With a gage like this you can really hone in your tire pressure for fat bikes.
+Couple this gage with a small handheld air pump and you can experiment while out on the trail.
+Plus, you can air up and down if you need to ride a packed approach trail to get to the sand or snow.

-Average weight rider of 170 lb. - For a good starting place use the chart below. *Use a little more air for heavier riders:
+Average weight rider of 170 lb. - For a good starting place use the chart below.
+Try a little more air in the rear tire than the front.
+This will help cushion your riding. *Use a little more air for heavier riders:

 - Loose sand: 4-6 psi